|Author||Alex Van de Sande, Ricardo Guilherme Schmidt|

 Contracts are not obligated to support ether or any other token they don’t want and can be implemented to only accept refunds in a few tokens of their choice.

-One initial implementation of such a contract can be found at the Identity Gas Relay at the Status repository
+One initial implementation of such a contract can be found at Status.im account-contracts repository

 The idea of using signed messages as executable intent has been around for a while and many other projects are taking similar approaches, which makes it a great candidate for a standard that guarantees interoperability: